 (3) An Australian-registered foreign lawyer who is a principal of a foreign law practice may use the name of the practice as mentioned in this section whether or not other principals of the practice are Australian-registered foreign lawyers.

-(4) This section does not authorise the use of a name or other designation that contravenes any requirements of the law of this jurisdiction concerning the use of business names or that is likely to lead to any confusion with the name of any established domestic law practice or foreign law practice in this jurisdiction.
+(4) This section does not authorise the use of a name or other designation that contravenes any requirements of the law applicable in this jurisdiction concerning the use of business names or that is likely to lead to any confusion with the name of any established domestic law practice or foreign law practice in this jurisdiction.

+[Section 157 amended by No. 6 of 2012 s.
+41.]

 158. Letterhead and other identifying documents

 (1) In this section —